Henry III, Holy Roman Emperor: Final years

-In 1051, Henry undertook a third Hungarian campaign but suffered a major defeat.
+In 1051, Henry undertook a third Hungarian campaign but suffered a major defeat at the Battle of Vértes.
 His troops fled the battlefield over a range of hills still called "Vértes" ("Armoured") because discarded armour has been found there for centuries.
 In Lower Lorraine, Lambert, Count of Louvain; and Richildis, widow of Herman of Mons and new bride of Baldwin of Antwerp, caused trouble.
 Godfrey was released and given Lower Lorraine, to safeguard the unstable peace attained two years before.

 In 1052, Henry undertook a fourth campaign against Hungary, and besieged Pressburg without success, as the Hungarians sank his supply ships on the Danube river.
 Henry was unable to continue his campaign and in fact never tried again.
 Henry did send a Swabian army to assist Leo in Italy, but he recalled it quickly.
 At Christmas 1052, Cuno of Bavaria was summoned to Merseburg and deposed by a small council of princes for his conflict with Gebhard III, Bishop of Regensburg.
 Cuno revolted.

 Final wars in Germany

 On 26 June 1053, at Tribur, the young Henry, born 11 November 1050, was elected king of Germany.
 Andrew of Hungary almost made peace, but Cuno convinced him otherwise.
 Henry appointed his young son duke of Bavaria and went to deal with the ongoing insurrection.
-Henry sent another army to assist Leo in the Mezzogiorno against the Normans he himself had confirmed in their conquests as his vassal.
+Henry sent another army to assist Leo in the Mezzogiorno against the Normans.
+He himself had confirmed their conquests as his vassals.
 Leo, without assistance from Guaimar (distanced from Henry since 1047), was defeated at the Battle of Civitate on 18 June 1053 by Humphrey, Count of Apulia; Robert Guiscard, his younger brother; and Prince Richard I of Capua.
 The Swabians were cut to pieces.

 In 1054, Henry traveled north to deal with the bellicose Casimir of Poland.
 He transferred Silesia from Bretislav to Casimir.
 Bretislaus nevertheless remained loyal to the end.
 Henry turned westwards and crowned his young son at Aachen on 17 July and then marched into Flanders, as the two Baldwins had rebelled again.
 John of Arras, who had seized Cambrai before, had been forced out by Baldwin of Flanders and so turned to the Emperor.
 In return for inducing Liutpert, Bishop of Cambrai, to give John the castle, John would lead Henry through Flanders.
 The Flemish campaign was a success, but Liutpert could not be convinced.

 Bretislav, who had regained Silesia in a short war, died in 1054.
 The margrave of Austria, Adalbert, however, successfully resisted the depredations of Cuno and the raids of the king of Hungary.
 Henry could thus direct his attention elsewhere than rebellions for once.
 He returned to Goslar, the city where his son had been born and which he had raised to imperial and ecclesiastic grandeur with his palace and church reforms.
 He passed Christmas there and appointed Gebhard of Eichstedt as the next holder of the Petrine see, with the name Victor II.
 He was the last of Henry's four German popes.